 Rehearsing lucidity using your personal imagery is necessary for building a strong intention to lucid dream, and your ability to execute on it.
 Otherwise, the lucidity you are hoping for is more of a shot in the dark.
 There are ample reasons why strengthening dreamsign recognition skills is more effective than the cliché reality testing techniques for inducing lucid dreams.
 Moreover, dreamsigns can weave with your waking imagery, enhancing opportunities for personal growth and increasing lucidity in everyday life while awake.

-Get to know the ins and outs of recognizing dreamsigns in my upcoming online course.
+Get to know the ins and outs of recognizing dreamsigns in my upcoming trainings.